computablelabs/goest/README.md

     cd $GOPATH/src/github.com/ethereum/go-ethereum && make devtools (or make all)

 ### Run Tests
-The test suites are written in Go, so you can run tests from the top level directory with
+The test suites are written in Go, so you can run tests with the `invoke` task (from root directory):

     invoke test

-You can also run individual tests by specifying a subdirectory.
+You can also run individual tests by specifying a package.
 For example, here's how you would run the tests for `ethertoken`:

     go test -v ./tests/ethertokentest/

 #### Developer Note: Making changes to contract
-If you've changed a contract in this repo, you will need to regenerate the `.abi` and `.bin` files tied to that file.
-These files are used to regenerate the go API bindings for the contract.
-You finally need to generate the external vyper files.
-For example, let's suppose that you've changed the `Voting.vy` contract.
-Then you would run these commands
+If you've changed a contract in this repo, you will need to regenerate the `.abi` and `.bin` files for that file.
+These files are used to regenerate the go API bindings that power the spec suite.
+Finally, you should regenerate the external interface file for any changed contract.
+Here are the invoke tasks for performing these actions:

 ##### Precompilation
 Vyper contracts can have their ABI and BIN files created by using the `invoke` task dedicated to "precompiling"